-The Elementary Achievement Team will be made up of the child's parent(s)/guardian, the principal or assistant principal, instructional coach, psychologist, school counselor, classroom teacher, Title 1 teacher and any interested faculty member from any discipline or grade level.
-The Instructional Coach will schedule meetings as required.
+The Elementary Achievement Team will be made up of the child's parent(s)/guardian, the principal, instructional coach, psychologist, special education supervisor, classroom teacher, and Title 1 teacher.
+The Principal or Instructional Coach will schedule meetings as required.

 TITLE I SCHOOL WIDE SERVICES